GoogleCloudPlatform/community/tutorials/run-spring-inventory-manager-with-cloud-sql-secret-manager-on-app-engine-flexible-environment-using-cloud-build/index.md

 [Dockerfile](https://docs.docker.com/get-started/part2/#define-a-container-with-dockerfile) or a
 [`cloudbuild.yaml` file](https://cloud.google.com/cloud-build/docs/build-config).

 A Dockerfile file is generally used for building Docker containers.
-If you're using Cloud Build for Docker Builds, you need a Dockerfile.
+If you're using Cloud Build for Docker builds, you need a Dockerfile.
 This tutorial is for an
 App Engine build, but the sample repository contains a Dockerfile; this is because Cloud Build performs a bonus step that creates a container artifact, although this is not necessary for this tutorial.